ualberta-smr/NFBugs/README.md

 ## License

-This project is licensed according to the conditions of the [MIT license](/LICENSE.md).
+This project is subject to the conditions of the [MIT license](/LICENSE.md).